 Door seal strips that cover the openings at the bottom part of the door are popular as a door bottom seal.
 They are suitable for various applications to block unnecessary door bottom openings.
 The door installation process usually keeps a little gap at the bottom to let the door swing correctly.
-In this case, we can use door bottom seal strips to prevent the openings and ensure that the door is swinging correctly.
+In this case, we can use door bottom seal strips to prevent the openings and ensure the door is hanging perfectly.
 There are five significant types of door bottom seal strips:

-- Brush door sweep: A nylon brush attached to an aluminum plate sweep and cleans the dust beneath the door.
+- Brush door sweep: A nylon brush attached to an aluminum plate sweeps and cleans the dust beneath the door.

 - Flat door sweep: This door bottom seal has a rubber base instead of a nylon brush.
 The performance of this type of door bottom seal is excellent.
 It prevents dust and insects from coming inside and tightly prevents airflow.

 - Adhesive door seal: This type of door bottom seal doesn’t have an aluminum plate but has self-adhesive features.
 You can directly put this weather stripping for doors at the bottom of your door.